 The problem of mapping two ontologies effectively and efficiently arises in many application scenarios [4, 5].
 We have devised a generic process model to investigate and compare different approaches that generate ontology mappings.
 In particular, we have developed an original method, QOM, for identifying mappings between two ontologies.
-We have shown that it is on a par with other good state-of-the-art algorithms concerning the quality of proposed mappings, while outperforming them with respect to efficiency - in terms of run-time complexity $(O(n \cdot log(n)))$ instead of $O(n^2)$) and in terms of the experiments we have performed (by a factor of 10 to 100).
+We have shown that QOM is on a par with other good state-of-the-art algorithms concerning the quality of proposed mappings, while outperforming them with respect to efficiency - in terms of run-time complexity (O(n)) instead of $O(n^2)$ and in terms of the experiments we have performed (by a factor of 10 to 100).

-Acknowledgements Research reported in this paper has been partially financed by the EU in the IST projects WonderWeb (IST-2001-33052), SWAP (IST-2001-34103) and SEKT (IST-2003-506826).
+Acknowledgements Research reported in this paper has been partially financed by the EU in the IST projects SWAP (IST-2001-34103) and SEKT (IST-2003-506826).